 Guilds and Factions

 The city is awash with all manner of guilds and factions, with every organisation that sees itself as a major player in the political, religious or commercial life of the Empire ensuring that they have premises, however modest in Meltaro.
-Organisations such as the Scarlets, the White Fangs, and the Hastellion Trading Company have a significant presence in the city, with other such as the Imperial Bureau being entirely based there.
+Organisations such as the Scarlets, the White Fangs, and the Hastellion Trading Company have a significant presence in the city, with other such as the Imperial Bureau being headquartered there.

-Following Machestaro I's conquest of Kelbonnar, a significant portion of the spoils was spent as the first Emperor termed it ‘for the public good’ beautifying the city of Meltaro so that it was worthy of its new position as the heart of the Empire of Turelion.
+Following Machestaro I's conquest of Kelbonnar, a significant portion of the spoils was spent as the first Emperor of Turelion termed it ‘for the public good’ beautifying the city of Meltaro so that it was worthy of its new position as the heart of the Empire of Turelion.
 Ramshackled buildings were torn down and the whole metropolis was clothed in a gaudy collection of marble, granite and sandstone fronts, with all manner of styles competing for predominance.
-Many buildings follow the example of the grand Imperial structures like the The Grand Imperial Palace and the The Bureau Palace, and are resplendently decorated with colonnades, shining metal roofs, decorative statues and monumental friezes.
+Many buildings follow the example of the grand Imperial structures like the Grand Imperial Palace and the Bureau Palace, and are resplendently decorated with colonnades, shining metal roofs, decorative statues and monumental friezes.